jestun-snp/did-method-snplab/README.md

 <br>

 ### Create Operation
+This operation allows the DID owner to register the SNPLab DID and the DID Document.<br>

+The create operation is as follows:
-DID owner creates Ed2559 private-public key pair, and SNPLab DID from from the public key.<br>
+- DID owner creates Ed25519 private-public key pair and prepares the DID Document.
-DID owner prepare DID Document and request to register the DID and DID Document into SNPLab DID service by calling REST API(https://did.operation.myd.world/account/register).<br>
+- The DID Document is submitted to the SNPLab DID service via the REST API(https://did.operation.myd.world/account/register)
-The REST API HTTP request contains DID Document in the request message body.<br>
+    - The REST API HTTP request SHOULD contain the DID Document in the request message body.<br>
-SNPLab DID Service will trigger blockchain ledger transcation for the DID and DID Document registration.<br>
+    - On submission, SNPLab DID Service will trigger blockchain ledger transaction for the DID and DID Document registration.
-If there is no DID conflict in the blockchain and writing DID and DID Document into blockchain is succeed, SNPLab DID Service will return DID Document with created and updated time information.
+    - If there are no DID conflicts in the blockchain and the DID along with the DID Document are written into blockchain, then the operation succeeds,
+- SNPLab DID Service returns the DID Document with created and updated time information.

 DID Create(Registration) curl exmaple.
 ```bash